umrover/keyboard-detection/README.md

 ![keyboard_render.png](assets/docs/keyboard_034.png)

 Finally, the image is imported into Python and the process in [data-augmentation.ipynb](data-augmentation.ipynb) is followed.
+A random background is chosen from a dataset of 4000 landscapes.

+[//]: # (TODO Shadows)

-A random background is chosen from a dataset of 4000 landscapes, a motion blur along a random direction (0° to 360°) + random kernel size (4-16) is applied along with a vignette of random strength.
+Then, a motion blur along a random direction (0° to 360°) + random kernel size (4-16) is applied along with a vignette of random strength.

-Then, contrast, exposure, sharpness, saturation are sampled from a Gaussian distribution (μ=1, σ=0.5), clamped, and applied to the image.
+Finally, contrast, exposure, sharpness, saturation are sampled from a Gaussian distribution (μ=1, σ=0.5), clamped, and applied to the image.

 ![keyboard.png](assets/docs/keyboard.png)